Abdk06/Hourglass/README.md

 # Hourglass
-This project simulates an hourglass pattern of LEDs on a Basys3 FPGA board.
+This project simulates an hourglass pattern of LEDs on a Basys3 FPGA board in Verilog.